microsoft/pai/pai-management/doc/hdfs.md

 in configuration file [cluster-configuration.yaml](../../cluster-configuration/cluster-configuration.yaml).
 Following are two simple examples to show how the APIs can be used to create and delete a file.

-1. Create a File
+1. Create a File<br>
 Suppose to create file *test_file* under directory */test*.
 First step is submit a request without redirection and data with command:
 ```bash
 curl -i -X PUT "http://hdfs-name-node-address:50070/webhdfs/v1/test/test_file?op=CREATE"
 ```
 This command will return the data node where the file should be written.
 The location URI would be like
 >http://hdfs-name-node-address:50075/webhdfs/v1/test/test_file?op=CREATE&namenoderpcaddress=hdfs-data-node-address:9000&createflag=&createparent=true&overwrite=false
-Then run following command with this URI to write file data:
+<br>Then run following command with this URI to write file data:
 ```bash
 curl -i -X PUT -T file-data-to-write returned-location-uri
 ```

-2. Delete a File
+2. Delete a File<br>
 If we want to delete the file created by above example, run following command:
 ```bash
 curl -i -X DELETE "http://hdfs-name-node-address:50070/webhdfs/v1/test/test_file?op=DELETE"